What are the advantages of using MassFerence P1?

 Can I aliquot a volume less than the recommended 5 µL?

-No, Refeyn recommends 5 µL aliquots upon the first thaw of each vial to limit freeze-thaw cycles and ensure the best performance.
+No. Refeyn recommends preparing 5 µL aliquots upon the first thaw of each vial to limit freeze‑thaw cycles and ensure optimal performance.

-In the low-mass range, below 90kDa, Refeyn recommends using a protein commercially available with a molecular weight similar to the protein of interest.
-In case the particle molecular mass range is under and above 90kDa, we recommend performing two-step calibrations with MFP1 and a low-molecular-weight protein.
-More information can be found in our user manuals.
+The TwoMP has a mass range from 30 kDa to 5 MDa.
+For the low‑mass range below 90 kDa, Refeyn recommends using a commercially available protein with a molecular weight similar to your protein of interest.
+If the target masses span both below and above 90 kDa, we recommend performing a two‑step calibration using MassFerence P1 with a low‑molecular‑weight protein.
+Additional guidance is available in the user manuals.